 Interdisciplinary Cluster in Freshwater Sustainability

-Cluster Hire Description
+Cluster Hire Initiative

-Together, these positions will enhance UW-Madison as a global leader in addressing emerging water sustainability issues.
 Each faculty member will have a disciplinary home department, as well as an option for a joint appointment in the Nelson Institute for Environmental Studies.
 As shown in Figure 1, the cluster’s combined expertise in hydrological, biological, and social sciences will position the group to dig deeply into the solutions to wicked water management problems.

 Figure 1.
 How the Three Faculty Positions of the Cluster Hire Relate